 Melissa has taught both children and adults how to draw for the past 19 years through private classes and Loyalist College’s Continuing Education Department.
 As well, she has designed Canada’s first online drawing and coloured pencil courses being offered through Continuing Education in Community Colleges.
 These courses are now in thirteen Ontario Colleges.
 The online courses have been successful in teaching individuals how to draw in the comfort of their own home with the guidance of step by step lessons and demonstrations.

 Melissa is also an avid photographer and enjoys taking photographs of wildlife and nature subjects.
-She lives with her family in the beautiful City of Belleville on the Bay of Quinte.
+She lives with her family in the beautiful City of Belleville.